Bookmark This Page || Make This My Homepage || Link To Us || Tell a Friend || Search

 - Measure the insulation resistance

-- Calculate the polarisation index by dividing the 10 minute insulation resistance by the 1 minute insulation resistance.
+- Calculate the polarisation index using the polarisation index formula discussed above, i.e. divide the result of the 10 minute IR test by the result of the 1 minute insulation resistance test.